hueitan/javascript-sdk-design/README.md

 Depending on the purpose of SDK's service and usage — common shared traits are, but not limited to be **native**, **short**, **fast**, **clean**, **readable** and **testable**.

-The widely adopted good practice, is to writ SDK with vanilla JavaScript.
+The widely adopted good practice, is to write SDK with vanilla JavaScript.
 Languages compiling to JavaScript such as LiveScript, CoffeeScript, TypeScript and others are **not** recommended.

 It is also recommended not to use libraries suchs as jQuery in SDK development.